 Daily net redemptions: The Balancing Act

-These redemptions result in explicit costs in the form of commissions and implicit costs for bid ask spreads on fund trades, with respect to index funds.
+These redemptions result in explicit costs in the form of commissions and implicit costs for bid-ask spreads on fund trades, with respect to index funds.
 Exchange Traded Funds eliminate the need for this balancing act through a process called creation/redemption in kind.
 Decoded, this means ETF shares can be created and redeemed with a basket of similar securities.

-Cash drag refers to cost of holding cash to trade for handling potential daily net redemptions for index funds.
+Cash drag refers to the cost of holding cash to trade for handling potential daily net redemptions for index funds.
 ETFs do not incur this cash drag because of their unique redemption process.

 Dividend policy is the only cost factor where index funds prevail over Exchange Traded Funds Index funds will invest dividends at once, while ETF shares require cash accumulation during the quarter and their consequent distribution to shareholders with respect to dividend policy.

-Non-tracking costs include taxation, shareholder transaction costs and management fees.
+Non-tracking costs include taxation, shareholder transaction costs, and management fees.
 Management fees are lower for ETFs as this fund does not engage in accounting- this is not so for index funds.
 Shareholder transaction costs are zero for index funds, on the other hand, unlike ETFs.
-Taxation of investment vehicles Exchange Traded Funds and index fund favours the former over the latter.
+Taxation of investment vehicles Exchange Traded Funds and index fund favors the former over the latter.
 Tax events are triggered by the need to sell securities in case of index mutual funds.
 Capital gains inherent in other funds is also not a feature of ETFs.

 Index Funds: Precursors to Exchange Traded Funds